coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacn:: simple refine @one_term

-      This tactic behaves like refine, but it does not shelve any subgoal.
-It does not perform any beta-reduction either.
+      Behaves like refine, but it does not shelve any subgoals, nor does perform beta reduction.

    .. tacn:: notypeclasses refine @one_term

-      This tactic behaves like :tacn:`refine` except it performs type checking without resolution of typeclasses.
+      Behaves like :tacn:`refine` except it does type checking without resolving typeclasses.

    .. tacn:: simple notypeclasses refine @one_term

-      This tactic behaves like the combination of :tacn:`simple refine` and :tacn:`notypeclasses refine`: it performs type checking without resolution of typeclasses, does not perform beta reductions or shelve the subgoals.
+      Behaves like the combination of :tacn:`simple refine` and :tacn:`notypeclasses refine`: it does type checking without resolving typeclasses, nor does it perform beta reductions or shelve the subgoals.

    :opt:`Debug` ``"unification"`` enables printing traces of unification steps used during elaboration/typechecking and the